Tests for small cell lung cancer

-Most patients with SCLC will have an MRI scan to look for possible cancer spread to the brain, although a CT scan may be used instead.
+Most patients with SCLC will have an MRI scan of the brain to look for possible cancer spread, although a CT scan may be used instead.
 MRI may also be used to look for possible spread to the spinal cord if the patients have certain symptoms.

 Positron emission tomography (PET) scan